 To provide superior quality infrared imaging of the breast, neuromuscular system, dental, thyroid and sinus regions to assist in the assessment of problems associated with these areas.

-To educate interested parties in the applications of thermal imaging to promote early intervention to optimal health.
+To provide education regarding the applications of thermal imaging to promote early intervention to optimal health.

-To empower individuals to become proactive in their lifestyle choices to maximize their wellbeing.
+To empower individuals to become proactive in their diet and lifestyle choices to maximize their well-being.